fudulbank/fudul/README.md

 # Installation

-Fudul is designed to work with Python 3.6 (or later) and Django 1.11.
+Fudul is designed to work with Python 3.6 (or later) and Django 2.2 (LTS).

 To start your instance, clone this repository:
 ```